 Overview and Scrutiny committee meetings often involve:

 The committees influence decision-makers by probing, investigating, encouraging, persuading, reporting and recommending.
-To help fulfill this role, they can require information from Cabinet members or council officers, either in person or in writing.
+To help fulfil this role, they can require information from Cabinet members or council officers, either in person or in writing.
 The committees can also appoint non-voting expert witnesses to support and provide input into scrutiny work and investigations.

 They can also ‘call in’ a decision taken by the Cabinet, which delays the decision’s implementation.
 This puts the decision on hold and allows the committee to examine it and, if they choose, ask the decision-maker to reconsider.

 However, committees do not have the power to take decisions themselves, overturn those taken by the Cabinet or insist that their recommendations are adhered to.